3mdeb/conferences/2022/QubesOSsummit/intro_day1.md

 * to build trustworthy solutions we have to trust each other
 * creating sustainable environment for trustwoethy solutions is not easy
 * we need tools to defend our identity
-* wihout privacy we loosing our humanity, if you cannot be yourself and have to pretend all the time (panopticon), sooner or later you will change loosing part of your self and factors outised you start to form your identity
+* without privacy we losing our humanity, if you cannot be yourself and have to pretend all the time (panopticon), sooner or later you will change losing part of your self and factors outised you start to form your identity
 * we are also dependent on solutions we do not control
-* because everything we do is used to manipulate us (advertisment,entertaiment) we need tools that help us decide if we want such change - trustworthy solutions are the tools
+* because everything we do is used to manipulate us (advertisement,entertaiment) we need tools that help us decide if we want such change - trustworthy solutions are the tools
 * if systems we use are not trustworthy, by accident or by by purpose, we can assume that vulnerability will be abused